donpdonp/coindust/readme.md

-coindust is a command-line bitcoin wallet and utility.
+Coindust is a command-line bitcoin wallet and utility.

 Note: this is pre-1.0 software and should be trusted with only small amounts of bitcoin.
+Be sure to encrypt and/or back up the wallet file in ~/.config/coindust/wallet.json

 ### Install